Smart Money People Logo

 7. Get (re)mortgage fit

-With mortgage rates so much higher than they were a couple of years ago, many people will find themselves with a hefty increase in monthly repayments if they remortgage this year.
-First-time buyers will need to factor in the change too.
+With mortgage rates higher than they were a few years ago, many people will find themselves with a hefty increase in monthly repayments if they remortgage this year after a five year interest rate deal has ended.

-Give yourself the best chance of the best rate available.
-Make sure that you start working on your credit score, cut down on expenses and think about making overpayments where you possibly can.
+Give yourself the best chance of grabbing the best rate available.
+Make sure you start working to improve your credit score, cut down on expenses and think about making overpayments where you possibly can.

 8. Get on top of your loyalty points

 Billions of pounds worth of customer loyalty points are sitting unused on cards in the UK*.
-Make 2025 the year that you round up all of your cards.
-Check all of your balances and commit to using them every time you shop.
+Take some time to round up all your cards, check the balances and commit to using them every time you shop.

 9. Change the way you shop for groceries